 All policy and program officers face the challenge of determining which possible policy solution generates the best result for society.
-The question is: how do we evaluate potential solutions and how do we compare the net benefits of very different solutions?
+How we go about deciding which policy is ideal is done through a cost-benefit analysis that compares the all available choices.

 A cost-benefit analysis is a standard tool used to calculate and compare the net benefits of proposed policies or programs.
 It is an essential analytical framework for policy and program officers, and a mandatory component of a long-form Regulatory Impact Statement.